vic-ma/howtodismantle.github.io/_posts/2024-06-03-Beckhoff-on-my-mind-Part-1-Connecting-Twincat-PLCs.md

 ![image](/assets/2024-06-03/050.gif)

-## Setting up the Peakboard data source
+## Set up the Peakboard data source

-Let's switch to the Peakboard Designer and create a Beckhoff Twincat 3 data source.
-There are two main attributes to provide: The AMS ID (of the remote PLC as noted earlier) and the port.
+Let's switch to Peakboard Designer and create a Beckhoff Twincat 3 data source.
+There are two main attributes to provide:
+* The AMS ID of the remote PLC, as noted earlier.
+* The port.
 The default port is 851.
-If there's more than one program running on the PLC the second and third program comes on port 852, 853 etc....
+If there's more than one program running on the PLC, the second and third program comes on port 852, 853, etc.

-After providing these attributes we can load the modules of the program we're accessing.
-The variables were interested in are available in he MAIN program.
-Hitting the refresh button then lists the variables as columns of the resultset.
+After providing these attributes, we can load the modules of the program we're accessing.
+The variables we're interested in are available in the MAIN program.
+Hitting the refresh button lists the variables as columns of the result set.

 ![image](/assets/2024-06-03/060.png)

-Here's the final result when using a simple table to show the resultset
+Here's the final result when using a simple table to show the result set:

 ![image](/assets/2024-06-03/061.gif)